thestockman27/Fixed-Income-Dashboards/README.md

 ```

 ## Variable Selection
-Databases are first merged to create a comprehensive dataset of over X,XXX variables.
+Databases are first merged to create a comprehensive dataset of over 1800 observations of greater than 500 unique variables.
 This larger data contains variables of various reporting histories and levels of completeness.
 An ideal trade-off between depth and breadth of the dataset is presumed by calculating the percentage of complete variables over time and eye-balling the best cut-off.

 ![pic from merge databases script]()